percona/ivee-docs/docs/services/postgresql-for-ai.md

 You can quickly validate if pgvector works as expected by running the following commands:

-* Create a simple table
+* Create a simple table:

     ```
     CREATE TABLE items (